 Service User, 21

-This service supported 28 individual young people through group work and mentoring activities and With the support of the Guernsey Literary Festival, we were delighted to give young people the opportunity to attend two of their events.
-Thanks to enrichment funding, each participant left with a book personally signed by the author a memorable experience that sparked creativity and a love of reading.
+This service supported 28 young people through group work and mentoring activities.
+With the support of the Guernsey Literary Festival, we were delighted to give young people the opportunity to attend two of their events.
+Thanks to enrichment funding, each participant left with a book personally signed by the author.

-We also continued our popular summer and winter socials, with fantastic attendance at our annual beach trip and festive ice-skating event, helping young people build friendships and enjoy positive experiences in the community.
+We also continued our popular summer and winter socials, with fantastic attendance at our annual beach trip and festive ice-skating event.
+These activities helped young people build friendships and enjoy positive experiences in the community.

-With 4 young people have reached their first review of mentoring, we are seeing improvement in 100% of the outcome areas we have mapped, which include Choices & Behaviours, Communication, Hopes & Dreams and Interests & Activities.
+With four young people having reached their first review of mentoring, we are seeing improvement in 100 percent of the outcome areas we have mapped.
+These include Choices and Behaviours, Communication, Hopes and Dreams, and Interests and Activities.

 Find out more about the support we offer young people around employability and well-being.